hafizullah12/Attendence_tracker/readme.md

-<p align="center">Attendance Management System</p>
+<p align="center">Attendance Tracker System</p>

 ## About

-This is a simple web application form management of attendance in colleges, with CRUD operations for the following:
+This is a simple web application for student's Attendence Tracker.It is developed by laravel.

-- Students.
-- Departments.
-- Attendance.